-The Chief Student Services Office works in collaboration with a cross representation of college staff to monitor and execute the policy and keep the PCC community current on policy updates.
-The primary offices involved include the Institutional Research group, Dean of Students, Human Resource Office, Health Clinic, and the PCC Police Department.
+The Office of the Vice President of Student Success works in collaboration with a cross representation of college staff to monitor and execute the policy and keep the PCC community current on policy updates.
+The primary offices involved include the Institutional Research office, Dean of Students, Human Resource Office, and the PCC Police Department.